fsharp/fslang-design/RFCs/FS-1039-struct-representation-for-active-patterns.md

 # Compatibility
 [compatibility]: #compatibility

-It's not breaking change due to it not requiring new syntax at all, just addition to FSharp.Core and changes in codegen.
+Part 1: It's not breaking change due to it not requiring new syntax at all, just addition to FSharp.Core and changes in codegen.

+Other parts: TBD

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- We need good names for struct versions of `FSharpOptions` and `FSharpChoice`.
-Same for `Some`/`None` cases
-- Shouldn't we add utility functions for struct options in FSharp.Core?
-Like `StructOption` module with `bind` and `map`
-- Can we consider changing defaults and omitting `StructAttribute` for future major version of F#?
+Part 1: None
+Other parts: many things TBD